We are parents doing tech differently.

 Get in touch.

 Want to chat with our founder and favorite offline rebel, Erin Loechner?
 Need a dynamic speaker for your upcoming event about kids and/or technology?
-Looking for specific resources for your own Opt Out fam?
+Looking for specific resources for a low-tech life?
 Have a story to share about your own Opt Out journey?
 We’d love to hear.